apache/skywalking/docs/en/setup/backend/backend-storage.md

 We support and tested the following versions of OpenSearch:

-- 1.1.0, 1.3.6
+- 1.1.0, 1.3.10
-- 2.4.0
+- 2.4.0, 2.8.0

 ## ElasticSearch

-**NOTE:** Elastic announced through their blog that Elasticsearch will be moving over to a Server Side Public License (SSPL), which is incompatible with Apache License 2.0.
+**NOTE:** Elastic announced through their blog that Elasticsearch will be moving over to a Server Side Public License (SSPL) and/or Elastic License 2.0(ELv2), since Feb.
+2021, which is **incompatible with Apache License 2.0**.
+Both of these licenses are not OSS licenses approved by the Open Source Initiative (OSI).
 This license change is effective from Elasticsearch version 7.11.
 So please choose the suitable ElasticSearch version according to your usage.
-If you have concerns about SSPL, choose the versions before 7.11 or switch to OpenSearch.
+If you have concerns about SSPL/ELv2, choose the versions before 7.11 or switch to OpenSearch.

 By default, SkyWalking uses following indices for various telemetry data.